jonny-edyn/personal-website/content/blog/2023-roundup/index.md

 Here are a few of the places that bought joy to my year:

-- Zell em See - skiing trip for bday in a Austria which had surprisingly good snow and runs.
+- Zell em See - skiing trip for bday in Austria which had surprisingly good snow and runs.
 Just don’t miss the last lift down in the evening!
 - Mumbles - what a part of the world.
 - Isle of Mull - summer camping trip.
 The Hebrides are my favourite place in world.
 - Barcelona - visit to gf’s brother living out there.
 Oh the food!